Joy Fleming

 She made a further Eurovision bid in 1986, participating in the German national contest with the song "Miteinander".
 Her next involvement with Eurovision came in 2001 when, under a somewhat confusing arrangement with Swiss television she co-sang their contribution to the German final.
 The song, "Power of Trust" was performed with two other singers, Lesley Bogaert and Brigitte Oelke, and was placed second.
 Fleming made another attempt in 2002 and finished as runner-up yet again, this time performing "Joy to the World" with the group Jambalaya.

+She died in her sleep in her home in Sinsheim on 27 September 2017.